m-bock/purescript-transit/README.md

 <p align="right"><sup>🗎 <a href="test/Examples/BridgesKoenigsberg.purs#L78-L90">test/Examples/BridgesKoenigsberg.purs L78-L90</a></sup></p>
 <!-- PD_END -->

-The transition table shows the undirected nature of the graph—each bridge can be crossed in both directions.
+The transition table shows the undirected nature of the graph — each bridge can be crossed in both directions.
 When generating the visualization, the renderer summarizes these bidirectional edges into a single undirected edge:

 ### Graph Analysis

 The real power of **Transit** becomes apparent when we convert the reflected data structure into a general-purpose graph.
-Using `mkStateGraph`, we transform the **Transit** specification into a `StateGraph`—a specialized `Graph` type configured with edge and node labels suitable for state machine analysis.
+Using `mkStateGraph`, we transform the **Transit** specification into a `StateGraph` — a specialized `Graph` type configured with edge and node labels suitable for state machine analysis.

 Once we have this graph data structure, we can perform sophisticated analysis using standard graph algorithms.
 For the Seven Bridges problem, we want to determine if the graph has an **Eulerian circuit** (a path that visits every edge exactly once and returns to the starting point) or an **Eulerian trail** (a path that visits every edge exactly once but doesn't necessarily return to the start).